 Conclusion

-Sequestration ‑ reduction in federal payment remains a steady 2% Medicare reimbursement cut for 2025.
-However, the new federal budget and potential PAYGO triggers may bring deeper cuts starting in 2026.
-By verifying CARC 253 adjustments, updating forecasting models, and optimizing documentation and coding, billing and coding professionals can safeguard revenue and maintain compliance in this evolving payment landscape.
+Medicare sequestration remains a steady 2% reimbursement cut for 2025.
+However, the new federal budget and potential **PAYGO** triggers may bring deeper cuts starting in 2026, potentially up to 4%.
+By verifying CARC 253 adjustments, updating forecasting models, optimizing documentation and coding, and understanding its impact on secondary claims, billing and coding professionals can safeguard revenue and maintain compliance in this evolving payment landscape.

 Stay proactive: monitor CMS and payer updates, and review your internal claim processing logic regularly.
 For more insights on managing denials or ICD-10 coding best practices, visit your internal guides on ICD-10 coding tips, common denial reasons, and prior authorization basics.